diepe28/hdf5_corrupter/README.md

 - *last_bit*, last bit to inject errors (0-63), it must be >= than first_byte.
 If both values are the same, injection will only happen on that bit.
 - *allow_sign_change*, True,   when corruption is on float value, even if the sign-bit (0) is not included, in the above range, it will also enable bit flips on it.
 False,  it respects the above range.
 - *allow_NaN_values*, when flipping a bit of the in a double, the resulting binary can represent a NaN or Inf.
 If set to False, the corruption mechanism will never produce such values
+- *save_injection_sequence*, If True, it saves to json all the bits that were changed for each location specified.
+- *injection_sequence_path*, If used, loads the injection sequence from a json and uses those bits to corrupt the locations specified at the sequence.
 - *use_random_locations*, choose random locations on the file to inject errors, if true it will ignore the locations_to_corrupt
 - *locations_to_corrupt*, list of locations to try to inject errors